pieterseinen/fantasy_leaflet/README.md

 # fantasy_leaflet
-Make selfcontained html leaflet maps with custom background images and markers.
+Make leaflet maps with custom background images and markers and save as selfcontained html file.